 The VAMC Memphis PGY-2 Ambulatory Care Pharmacy Residency is a 12-month training program.
 This program is a post-Doctor of Pharmacy program to be completed after an ASHP accredited PGY1 residency.
 The goal of this residency is to facilitate pharmacist growth and develop the clinical knowledge and experience necessary to provide pharmaceutical care to ambulatory patients.
 The resident will function independently and collaboratively with team members to achieve optimal drug therapy outcomes.
 The resident will have the opportunity to create and implement a clinical service, develop practice management skills, participate in several educational programs, provide lectures, precept students and participate in the teaching learning program.
 Residents will also participate in projects that will improve patient care.
 Training schedules include flexibility to allow residents to pursue areas of personal interest.

-Core required learning experiences: - Pharmacotherapy Clinic I (8 weeks) - Pharmacotherapy Clinic II (12 weeks) - Home Based Primary Care (4 weeks) - Outpatient pain management (8 weeks) - Pharmacy Practice Management (longitudinal)
+Core required learning experiences: - Pharmacotherapy Clinic I (8 weeks) - Pharmacotherapy Clinic II (12 weeks) - Home Based Primary Care (4 weeks) - Outpatient Pain Management (4 weeks) - Outpatient Mental Health (4 weeks) - Pharmacy Practice Management (longitudinal)

-Pharmacotherapy longitudinal experiences include the following (half-day per week, 8 weeks duration): - Rheumatology Clinic - Neurology Clinic - Hypertension Clinic - Lipid Clinic - Heart Failure Clinic - Memory Clinic - Hospital Discharge Clinic - Hepatitis C Clinic - Emergency Room - Nephrology Clinic - Mental Health
+Pharmacotherapy longitudinal experiences include the following (half-day per week, 8 weeks duration): - Rheumatology Clinic - Hypertension Clinic - Lipid Clinic - Heart Failure Clinic - Pain Clinic/Pain Coping Group - Emergency Room - Hepatitis Clinic - Nephrology Clinic - Endocrinology Clinic - Hospital Discharge Clinic - Antimicrobial Stewardship/ID/HIV - Outpatient Mental Health

 General application requirements:

 PhORCAS application requirements: